 Here's an example of a ratio metric, created almost the same way as a result metric:

 Ratio metrics show the comparative number of two results.
 For example, in this case, what was quoted compared to the deals closed.

 You can always go back and modify any iof the dashlets on your dashboard, if needed.
 Just click on the Settings icon on the dashlet.

 Note!
 The maximum number of dashlets on a dashboard is 35.

 There can be only one... doesn't really apply here.
 You can have several dashboards.
-One for you, another for reports and the third for the sales team, for example.
+One for you, another for reports and another one for the sales team, for example.

-Just choose if you want to create a new dashboard (by clicking New dashboard) or duplicate an existing one (by clicking Duplicate current dashboard) and just tweak it a little.
+Just choose if you want to create a new dashboard (by clicking New dashboard) or duplicate the existing one (by clicking Duplicate current dashboard) and just tweak it a little.

-Even though creating a new dashboard is quite simple, you can also choose a ready-made dashboard from the library.
-Just click New dashboard from library...
+Even though creating a new dashboard is quite simple, you can also choose a ready-made dashboard from the library with all the relevant metrics set up for you.
+Just click New dashboard from library.

-... and select a dashboard that suits your needs by clicking on it.
+Then select the dashboard that suits your needs by clicking on it.

-To switch between different dashboards click on the name of the dashboard and select between the existing ones:
+To switch between different dashboards click on the name of the dashboard and select one of the existing ones: